Kitware/vtk-examples/src/Cxx/Images/CombineImages.md

 ### Description

-This example takes two images and super imposes them.
+This example takes two images and superimposes them.
 The opacity of each image can be set to control how they are combined.